 “Having worked with the Alzheimer’s and Autism communities for years, I know how important this program can be in advancing the health and safety of persons who wonder as well as advancing awareness and education about the problem,” Smith said.
 “What is shocking is that while almost half of all children with autism wander from safety, only half of those affected families have received any guidance or training on addressing the concern and keeping their child safe, according to a study published in Pediatrics.”

 Smith said the funding can be used to provide proactive educational programming to prevent wandering and assist in locating missing individuals, as well as innovative locative technology to help find those who may wander.

 “According to the Alzheimer’s Association, half of Alzheimer’s patients who wander will suffer serious injury, sometimes fatal, if not found within the first 24 hours,” Smith noted.
 “This legislation will provide funding to law enforcement agencies and non-profits to help implement locative tracking technology programs for individuals with dementia/disability and implement a notification or communications system of alerts,” he said.

 After being approved by the House, Smith’s bill was sent to the Senate, which adjourned for the year before acting on it.
-The bill will likely have to be re-introduced to the next Congress, which will be seated in January 2017.

-There’s little controversial about H.R.
+There was little controversial about H.R.
 4919, apart from the authorization of tracking devices to monitor patients at risk for wandering.
 Not without good reason, privacy concerns have always arisen when the phrase “tracking device” appears in government legislation.
 There are cases, however, when such concerns mushroom into full-blown paranoia.
 Often, as in the present case, this is due to the spread of misinformation.